The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Introduction and Main results

-For the incompressible case, the corresponding low-regularity ill-posedness in Sobolev spaces was proved by Bourgain-Li \cite{bourgain-li3} in 2D and \cite{bourgain-li} in 3D.
-We also refer to a different proof by Elgindi-Jeong \cite{elgindi} for 2D, and refer to Bourgain-Li \cite{bourgain-li2} for ill-posedness in $C^m$ spaces.
+For the incompressible case, the corresponding low-regularity ill-posedness in Sobolev spaces was first proved by Bourgain-Li \cite{bourgain-li3} in 2D and \cite{bourgain-li} in 3D.
+We also refer to Elgindi-Jeong \cite{elgindi} for a different proof in 2D, and refer to Bourgain-Li \cite{bourgain-li2} for ill-posedness in $C^m$ spaces.